 “So then, faith comes from hearing the message, and the message comes through preaching Christ” (Romans 10:17 GNT).

 A new year is once again upon us.
-Many people are entering into the new year with fear and anxiety due to COVID-19, economic uncertainty, and political turmoil.
-They want things to get back to “normal” but are starting to realize that many of the problems of 2020 will likely continue into 2021.
+Many people are entering into the new year with fear and anxiety due to the seemingly ever-present COVID-19, economic uncertainty, and political turmoil.
+They want things to get back to “normal” but are starting to realize that many of the problems of 2021 will likely continue into 2022.

 Other people are approaching the new year with confidence and thanksgiving.
 They don’t know what lies ahead but they know the One who does and have claimed His promise as found in Romans 8:28.
 “And we know that in all things God works for the good of those who love him, who[ have been called according to His purpose.